codesmith-dev/square-connect-go-sdk/square/docs/RefundsApi.md

 > ListPaymentRefundsResponse ListPaymentRefunds(ctx, optional)
 ListPaymentRefunds

 Retrieves a list of refunds for the account making the request.
+Results are eventually consistent, and new refunds or changes to refunds might take several seconds to appear.
 The maximum results per page is 100.

 ### Required Parameters